programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 # Overview
 Twitter data are widely used for research purposes and are collected through a variety of methods and tools.
 In this guide, we'll show you easy methods for acquiring [Twitter](www.twitter.com) data, with some gestures toward specific types of spatial and social analyses.
 More specifically, we will be acquiring unique IDs from Twitter, linking those IDs to detailed data about the tweet texts and the users, and processing that data to make it usable.
-Then we will generate insights from the data and analyze them with various methods and tools, such as textual and social network analysis.
+Then we will be ready to generate insights from the data and analyze them with various methods and tools, such as textual and social network analysis.
 This process might be attractive to historians, political scientists, public policy experts, sociologists, (and even literary scholars like myself) who want to examine the Twitter discourse and human interaction surrounding historical events, and gain insight into the geographic, chronological, and social elements of twenty-first-century-politics.

 While this walkthrough proposes a specific workflow that we think is suitable for students and researchers of all experience levels (it was originally conceived as a workshop for first-year undergraduates at [Georgia Tech](https://en.wikipedia.org/wiki/Georgia_Institute_of_Technology)), we will note points in the process where other/more advanced techniques could be substituted.
 Please note that this guide is aimed at beginners, and thus utilizes several GUIs (Graphical User Interfaces) so as to be more accessible to more people.
 It is our hope that this will serve as an "on-ramp" to working with Twitter data, thus allowing more researchers insight into the geographical and social dimensions of discourse on Twitter.